DocAdam/adamthepugh/index.md

 If you think we are a good match I’d love to hear from you.

+#### More about me
+I have a Bachelor’s degree in Journalism with a minor in Communication plus 16 years of technical writing and management experience.
+I’ve worked with APIs, JSON, and code commenting tools.
+I work using Agile methodologies and interact with engineers to deliver helpful online content.
+I am experienced with DITA and use the Oxygen XML Author and Tridion Docs CCMS.

+I'm focused on developing compassionate and kind leaders in the Fintech space.
+To do this well we must: be kind, and do good work.
+That is my leadership philosophy.

 #### [Long Resume](docs/full_resume.md)
 20 years of work history and interesting projects.